Here is an overview of the different women’s gymnastics levels in the USA Gymnastics Program.

 Gymnastics Levels 1-3:

 USA Gymnastics states that they created levels 1-3 to prepare gymnasts for competition.
 Most gymnasts don’t compete gymnastics levels 1-3, but there are routines that you could compete at this level.
 Many clubs have gymnasts in recreational classes while they learn these skills.
 Level 3 is not a required competitive level so there are no score requirements to move to level 4.
 Learn more about the Level 1 Gymnastics Requirements, the Level 2 Gymnastics Requirements, and the Level 3 Gymnastics Requirements.

 Gymnastics Level 4:

 Level 4 is the first required competitive level.
-So, to advance to level 5 from level 4 the gymnast must meet minimum standards and earn a minimum “mobility score”.
+So, to advance to level 5 from level 4 the gymnast must meet minimum standards and earn a minimum “mobility score.”
 Level 4 is a compulsory level.
 This means that to compete this level, the gymnast must learn a specific routine for each event.
-At level 4 meets a gymnast is judged based on how well she does the skill, in addition to how well she performs the routine exactly how it is supposed to be done.
+At level 4 meets, a gymnast is judged based on how well she does the skill, in addition to how well she performs the routine exactly how it is supposed to be done.
 Learn more about the Level 4 Gymnastics Requirements.

 Gymnastics Level 5: